 Payroll outsourcing can be used as a potential opportunity to strengthen your relationship with clients.

 An efficient payroll provider will offer peace of mind to your clients and help you develop a thriving accounting practice with payroll as a vital service.
 However, do not simply introduce the payroll provider to your client and leave the picture; this will undermine the value you’ve offered to your client.
 Instead act as the mediator between your client and the third-party provider, so that you can provide quality services at a reasonable price while simultaneously maintaining profits.
-Integrating payroll services into your accounting practice will offer complete accounting solutions to your clients under the same roof, which will help attract more customers and increase the value of your accounting practice.
+Integrating payroll services into your accounting practice will offer complete accounting solutions to your clients under the same roof, which will help attract more customers, increase the value and will help build a more profitable accounting practice.